Meet Our Coaches

 Coach (Foil & Épée)

 Eric is an accomplished fencer and coach, having ran the Vanderbilt University Fencing Club for 16 seasons.
 During this time, Coach Howard restored the program to dominance, creating one of the strongest club teams in the Nation.
-He has sent athletes to both the Jr. Olympics and the U.S. National Championships, and specializes in training our athletes via private lessons.
+His athletes have successfully competed at the Jr. Olympics and the U.S. National Championships.
+He has also attended the U.S. Fencing Coaches Association's Coaches College.

 Assistant Coach (Épée)